ardamutlu/nx-angular-admin/README.md

 ## Start the app

-To start the development server run `npm run start`.
+To start the development server run `npm install && npm run start`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 Learn more about [Nx generators on the docs](https://nx.dev/plugin-features/use-code-generators).